redesgtt/bcast_ids/README.md

 #### Detection
 1. If the model has saved successfully and you have checked that the outliers detected by the algorithm are appropiate in the training phase, BCAST_IDS should predict anomalies on your network!
 If the algorithm detects any abnormal activity, it will be registered at `macs_abnormal_act.log`.
 Moreover if the system detects a new MAC in the network which was not in `tm-month.json`, it will be registered at `new_macs_detected.log`.
-2. Moreover, a network capture will be saved if the algorithm detects any abnormal activity at the `./bcast_ids/forensic` directory.
+2. Furthermore, a network capture will be saved if the algorithm detects any abnormal activity at the `./bcast_ids/forensic` directory.
 3. Finally, if you want to receive an email when an anomaly is detected, change `SEND_EMAIL` property to `yes` and complete the variables `MAIL_SERVER`, `PORT_MAIL_SERVER`, `SENDER_EMAIL` and `RECEIVERS_EMAIL` on your own.
-You can check the log file `email_messages.log` in order to visualize if an email was sent well or there was a problem.
+You can check the log file `email_messages.log` in order to visualize if an email was sent successfully or there was a problem.